juddormsby/png-job-scrape/README.md

 A Python scraper for extracting job listings from PNGworkforce.com.

-**If you just want to view the main .csv output from scarping see**:
+**If you just want to view the main .csv output from scraping see**:

 ```
 ├── json_output/          # Structured data JSON files